 Glytuzumab® refers to the humanized version of Miltuximab® and also targets human GPC-1.
 The Glytuzumab® program is currently undergoing Lead Optimization and Lead Selection.
 Several humanized leads have been generated with similar binding affinities to that of the parent molecule Miltuximab®.
 The final Glytuzumab® lead selected will be taken forward from cell line development through to large scale GMP production for future clinical trials.

-GlyTherix’s Miltuximab® antibody becomes the flagship project for Co-operative Research Centre Project Grant
+GlyTherix’s Miltuximab® antibody becomes the flagship project for a Co-operative Research Centre Project Grant

 Preclinical work now completed for upcoming Phase I clinical trial in GPC-1 expressing solid tumours.
 This will use Miltuximab® labelled with either 89Zirconium for imaging or 177Lutetium for therapy